snabbco/snabb/src/program/snabbnfv/test_env/README.md

 `test_env` is an *easy to use* rewrite of `bench_env`.
 It handles resource management automatically and requires zero configuration.
-It is used as follows (must be at the top of the `snabbswitch` repository):
+It is used as follows (must be at the top of the `snabb` repository):

 ## Usage

 Load `test_env`:

 ```
-cd snabbswitch/src
+cd snabb/src
 source program/snabbnfv/test_env/test_env.sh
 ```